The Medford Slave Trade Letters — 1759-1765

 The details of the letters bring to life the eerie middle passage and movement of enslaved individuals from their homeland in Africa to the United States and the Caribbean.
 In these documents the realities and horrors of the Atlantic Slave Trade come to life in their formal details including: types of slaves who were to be purchased, methods of enhancing marketability of individuals, marketing ploys, deadlines, desirable markets for the sale of slaves, methods of treating the captive slaves, instructions regarding the sale of slaves upon reaching the United States and Caribbean, and instructions for avoiding pirates and customs.

-Housed at the Medford Historical Society in Medford Massachusetts these letters are an essential historic link and somber reminder of a grave past and serve as witness to one of history’s darkest moments.
+The letters reveal the realities and truths of the Atlantic Slave trade.
+Housed at the Medford Historical Society & Museum in Medford, MA these letters are an historic link and somber reminder of a grave past and serve as witness to one of history’s darkest moments.

 The Project Statement

 Married twice, Timothy Fitch’s first marriage was to Abigail Hall Donaghue (the widow of Captain David Donaghue) on January 1, 1745.
 The couple lived in Medford, Mass.
 And had at least five children: Abigail, Timothy, Rebecca, Hannah and Elizabeth.
-It is believed that Abigail, Timothy’s wife, died near of prior to 1860, although the exact date is not known for sure.
+It is believed that Abigail, Timothy’s wife, died prior to 1760, although the exact date is not known for sure.

-Timothy’s second marriage was on October 16, 1760 and was to Eunice Brown Plaisted, the widow oflchabod Plaisted of Salem, Massachusetts.
+Timothy’s second marriage was on October 16, 1760 and was to Eunice Brown Plaisted, the widow of lchabod Plaisted of Salem, MA.
 During this thirty-year marriage at least four children were bom: John Brown, Charles, Eunice and Hannah Brown.
 The family divided their time between the Boston, Medford, and Salem homes.
 It was during this time in his life that Timothy Fitch engaged in the slave trade and kept a correspondence with a captain of one of his ship’s named Peter Gwinn.

 A merchant by profession, Timothy Fitch conducted business in several New England communities including, but not limited to, Medford, Boston, Salem and Nantucket.
 Mr. Fitch owned several ships including the Snow Caesar or the Caesar, and a schooner by the name of The Charming Phyllis, The Phyllis or the Schooner Phyllis.
 The trade and cargo of these chips included rum molasses, various other dry goods, but most importantly these ships were directly involved in the trade and trafficking of African Slaves.
 Termed the “triangular trade” these ships were a direct link between Medford and one of history’s most famous practices.

-Timothy Fitch died on September 28, F790.
+Timothy Fitch died in Medford on September 28, 1790.
 The listed cause of death was “diarrhea.”

 1759 January, 14